grpc/proposal/A55-xds-stateful-session-affinity.md

 warning and pass the RPC through.
 Otherwise get the value of that cookie and base64-decode the value to get the `override-host` for the RPC.
 This value should be a syntactically valid IP:port address: if not, then log a local warning and pass the RPC through.
-For a valid `override-host` value set it in the RPC context as the value of `upstreamAddress` state variable which will be used in the response processing of that RPC.
+For a valid `override-host` value, set it in the RPC context as the value of `upstreamAddress` state variable which will be used in the response processing of that RPC.